kszlosarczyk/Transactions-Reconciliation-Compliance/README.md

 # How to Run

-1. Open and execute 01_Create_DB_and_Tables.sql and execute in SQL Server Management Studio.
+1. Open 01_Create_DB_and_Tables.sql and execute in SQL Server Management Studio.
-2. Open and execute 02_Views_and_Procedures.sql and execute.
+2. Open 02_Views_and_Procedures.sql and execute.
-3. Open and execute 03_Reconciliation_Check.sql to perform analyses and generate reports.
+3. Open 03_Reconciliation_Check.sql and execute to perform analyses and generate reports.

 # Notes
 Data is simulated for demonstration purposes.
 The project can be extended to include dashboard reports, automated alerts or integration with BI tools.